 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-The Mandalorian and Baby Yoda the Child will be returning for a second season on Disney+ soon enough, but according to series star Giancarlo Esposito ("Moff Gideon"), fans of the pint-sized Force user may have at least two more seasons with him beyond that to look forward to.
+Baby Yoda the Child will be returning for a second season on Disney+ soon enough, but according to series star Giancarlo Esposito ("Moff Gideon"), fans of the pint-sized Force user may have at least two more seasons with him beyond that to look forward to.

 "We’re living in a universe that is huge and [that has] so much to explore.
 So I think this show is going to start to lay the groundwork for the depth and breadth that’s going to come in Season 3 and Season 4, where you’re really gonna start to get answers," Esposito said during a pre-Emmy interview with People yesterday.

 While Season 3 of the now Emmy Award-winning Star Wars series was already confirmed earlier this year, this is the first time anyone connected with the show has mentioned it returning for a fourth season following that.
 And while it's not an official confirmation, given the fact that it's one of Disney+'s flagship shows (not to mention the global popularity of the Child himself) it's hard to imagine The Mandalorian stopping at Season 3.
 (SYFY WIRE has reached out to Disney for confirmation.)

 But we're getting ahead of ourselves.
 Season 1 of The Mandalorian ended with the titular bounty hunter rescuing his young charge, and setting off on a quest to reunite him with his people.
 But while the "Clan of Two" blasted off into space, the series' latest villain, Moff Gideon, emerged from the wreckage of his spaceship wielding the Darksaber.